-How to carry out a risk analysis in project management?
+How to do a risk analysis in project management?

 This is where the risk analysis in project management.